 “Our goal in the Office of Academic Planning and Advising is simply this: we want to do the best possible job with the best possible services to help Geneseo students succeed in their academic pursuits,” Easton said.

 Funds will be used to accomplish two broad goals.
 The first is to reshape academic planning and advising to include a focus on student services with the new inclusion of First Year Programs (orientation) and a redefinition/recasting of the associate dean role.
-To that end, Geneseo engaged a consultant from The National Academic Advising Association (NACADA) to conduct a site visit that included a review of the Office of Academic Planning and Advising, First Year Programs and the Office of Disability Services.
+To that end, Geneseo engaged a consultant from The National Academic Advising Association (NACADA) to conduct a site visit that included a review of the Office of Academic Planning and Advising, First Year Programs and the Office of Accessibility Services.
 Consultant Rich Robbins, academic associate dean for junior and senior students at Bucknell University, spent two days at Geneseo and will share his findings in a comprehensive report in the coming weeks.

 The second goal is to develop a proactive approach to student success.
 Geneseo is exploring multiple vendors that provide academic institutions with comprehensive research, data analytics, and tools as part of a student success management system (SSMS).